giargioline/industrial-heat-decarbonization-scraper/README.md

 # industrial-heat-decarbonization-scraper
-Scraper that scrapes projects from https://ispt.eu/projects/?theme-tag=heat,  then classifies them as relevant or not, finally sumamrizes the relevant ones.
+Scraper that scrapes projects from https://ispt.eu/projects/?theme-tag=heat,  then classifies them as relevant or not, finally summarizes the relevant ones.